jobtalle/myr.js/README.md

 ### `setSize(width, height)`
 Sets the size of this shader.
 This should not be used when the the `surfaces` list was not empty when constructing this shader; in that case, the shader size will be equal to the size of its first surface.
 If no surfaces are provided, the shader size should be set using this function.

+### `free()`
+Free all resources occupied by this shader.
+When the shader is no longer used, this function should be called to ensure the occupied memory is freed.

 ### `draw(x, y)`
 Draws this shader on the currently bound target.